-Get 5 Months of TIDAL for $5
+Get 4 Months of TIDAL for $4

 Deals

 Are you thinking about switching to TIDAL?
-You can try out any TIDAL streaming plan for $5 for five months.
+You can try out any TIDAL streaming plan for $4 for four months.
 That’s $1 a month when you break it down, and it includes the HiFi plan.

 TIDAL is a Spotify and Apple Music competitor with a separate HiFi option with CD lossless quality sound and TIDAL Masters.